 The University of South Wales has a thriving research culture.
 We believe that all our researchers from the most junior to the most senior should be supported to achieve their full potential.

 Our research governance framework ensures robust standards and effective management is applied across all of our research related activities.The University works hard to ensure it provides an optimum environment for all individuals to flourish.
+You can view current jobs at USW here and our PhD opportunities here.

 The University of South Wales is number 43 in Stonewall’s Workplace Equality Index, certified as a Disability Confident – Employer and is proud to have achieved the HR Excellence in Research Award acknowledging the support it provides to researchers.